enzokro/fast-mermaid/README.md

 # fast-mermaid
-Live Mermaid editor and renderer using FastHTML
+Live Mermaid editor using FastHTML

 ## Creating Mermaid Graphs

-You can either upload a valid Mermaid file, or type directly into the text area!
+You can either upload a Mermaid file, or type directly into the text area.
-Both interactions will create a Mermaid graph using the official Ink API, and render it in the display area.
+Both interactions will create an SVG using the Mermaid Ink API, and display it in the content area.

 ## Notes

-There are some helper functions to to make the SVG returned by the Mermaid API fills up the available space.
-This is done by parsing the `viewBox` returned by the API, and changing its dimensions as needed.

-I also included a sample file "editor_workflow.mermaid" that shows how this app itself works.
-You can upload it to see its graph.
+I included a sample file "editor_workflow.mermaid" that shows the workflow of this app itself.
+You can upload it to see the graph!